JuPlutonic/profiling-masterclass/README.md

 # README.md

-## This is benchmarking masteclass
+## This is benchmarking master class

 ### Benchmark with minitest